-We began trading on the NASDAQ National Market[®] on November 17, 2004.
-The chart below compares the relative changes in the cumulative total return of our common stock for the period of December 31, 2017, to December 31, 2022, against the cumulative total return of the NASDAQ Composite Index[®], the NASDAQ Telecommunications Index[®] and the S&P Composite 1500 Health Care Technology Index for the same period.
+We began trading on the NASDAQ National Market® on November 17, 2004.
+The chart below compares the relative changes in the cumulative total return of our common stock for the period of December 31, 2018 to December 31, 2023, against the cumulative total return of the NASDAQ Composite Index® and the S&P Composite 1500 Health Care Technology Index for the same period.

-The chart assumes that on December 31, 2017, \$100 was invested in our common stock and in each of the indices.
+The chart assumes that on December 31, 2018 \$100 was invested in our common stock and in each of the indices.
 The comparisons assume that all cash distributions were reinvested.
-The chart indicates the dollar value of each hypothetical \$100 investment based on the closing price as of the last trading day of each fiscal year from December 31, 2017, to December 31, 2022.
+The chart indicates the dollar value of each hypothetical \$100 investment based on the closing price as of the last trading day of each fiscal year from December 31, 2018 to December 31, 2023.
 The stock performance depicted on the chart represents historical stock performance and is not necessarily indicative of future stock price performance.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN Among Spok Holdings, Inc., the NASDAQ Composite Index, the NASDAQ
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\ Among Spok Holdings, Inc., the NASDAQ Composite Index and the S&P Composite 1500

-- S&P Composite 1500 Health Care Technology Index
+← S&P Composite 1500 Health Care Technology Index